thangqd/BecaGIS-Resources/README.md

 # HCMGIS Resources Sharing

-This repository contains styles, scripts, models and other QGIS resources that can be shared with the ![QGIS Resources Sharing] (https://qgis-contribution.github.io/QGIS-ResourceSharing/).
+This repository contains styles, scripts, models and other QGIS resources that can be shared with the [QGIS Resources Sharing](https://qgis-contribution.github.io/QGIS-ResourceSharing/).

 ## Collections